-- 5.50 Jasmin began treatment with CGL in October 2018 after being transferred from the previous drug and alcohol service, Inclusion.
-Jasmin accessed the service to receive support by attending psychosocial groups.
-Jasmin was not seen face to face at CGL from October 2018 to November 2018 on which date she was discharged from treatment.
-Appointments to review the support plan were offered to Jasmin however she stated that she did not feel it was the right moment to be engaged in treatment for problematic alcohol use citing her mother's recent terminal cancer diagnosis as a reason for not wishing to engage at this time.
-No further action was taken. - 6.0 Conclusion and lessons to be learnt. - 6.1 Within domestic abuse, coercive and controlling behaviour is an important risk factor for domestic homicide, particularly for female victims of intimate partner homicide.
-A recent analysis of DHR's in 2019 identified potential risk indicators in victims which may have heightened vulnerability to victimisation, but which might also be understood as a consequence of domestic violence and abuse: mental health difficulties (29%), physical health difficulties (29%), alcohol (25%) and housing problems (16%). - 6.2 In Jane Monckton-Smith's research she identified in 2016 the traits of perpetrators surrounding domestic abuse and coercive and controlling behaviour as having a recognisable psychology which is 'who they are', a deep-seated fear of the victim leaving them, that they are often unable to take rejection of challenge and possess traits of obsessive, repetitive and compulsive behaviours. - 6.3 The victims themselves are often skilled managers of a dangerous individual.
-Someone who has had their ability to make choices taken away from them and a life dominated by fear and the needs of the perpetrator. - 6.4 There are reported incidents where Jasmin identified a level of behaviour which can be identified as domestic abuse/coercion and control to either family members or professionals throughout her relationship with Simon.
+- 6.1 Within domestic abuse, coercive and controlling behaviour is an important risk factor for domestic homicide, particularly for female victims of intimate partner homicide.
+A recent analysis of DHR's in 2019 identified potential risk indicators in victims which may have heightened vulnerability to victimisation, but which might also be understood as a consequence of domestic violence and abuse: mental health difficulties (29%), physical health difficulties (29%), alcohol (25%) and housing problems (16%). - 6.2 In Jane Monckton-Smith's research she identified in 201620 the traits of perpetrators surrounding domestic abuse and coercive and controlling behaviour as having a recognisable psychology which is 'who they are', a deep-seated fear of the victim leaving them, that they are often unable to take rejection of challenge and possess traits of obsessive, repetitive and compulsive behaviours. - 6.3 The victims themselves are often skilled managers of a dangerous individual.
+Someone who has had their ability to make choices taken away from them and a life dominated by fear and the needs of the perpetrator. - There are reported incidents where Jasmin identified a level of behaviour which can be identified as domestic abuse/coercion and control to either family members or professionals throughout her relationship with Simon.
 It is recorded in the GP's IMR that on several occasions Jasmin would be accompanied by Simon to her medical appointments and that he would do a great deal of the talking.
 This was not challenged by professionals. - 6.5 The GP identified that domestic abuse was a consideration when Jasmin attended the surgery with two black eyes and that she was specifically asked the question regarding domestic abuse however, when asked to book a follow up appointment Jasmin attended with Simon which should have raised concerns.
 The second incident where Simon reported that Jasmin had fallen down the stairs after drinking a bottle of wine was not challenged and was accepted without any follow up due to Jasmin's previous alcohol history. - 6.6 Concerns were not raised when Jasmin attended her meeting with Inclusion with black eyes and that her explanation was accepted at face value.
 There is a report from Jasmin to Inclusion regarding her receiving horrible text messages from her partner, believed to be Simon, however these were not examined any further.
-Jasmin was unable to keep appointments due to the fact that Simon would not take her or that they had argued and he had turned the car around.
-There was no real consideration as to why Jasmin was continuing to drink alcohol and why she had started drinking again even though at her sister's birthday Simon had put a glass of alcohol under her nose to get her to have a drink.
+Jasmin was unable to keep appointments because Simon would not take her or that they had argued and he had turned the car around.
+There was no real consideration as to why Jasmin was continuing to drink alcohol and why

-&lt;sup>25 Jane Monckton-Smith "Ava project.
+20 Jane Monckton-Smith "Ava project.
 Org.uk"